TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 {{< note success >}}
 **Note**

-Tyk Operator supports any Tyk installation whether it is on Tyk Cloud, Hybrid, or self-managed on VMs and K8s.
+Tyk Operator supports any Tyk installation whether it is on Tyk Cloud, Hybrid, or self-managed.
 You only need to make sure that the control plane URL is accessible by Tyk Operator.
 {{< /note >}}

 ### Configuring Tyk